lejund576/blog-stphnbkr/content/blog/general/2024/01/15_wu_ccie_ent_02.md

 # INE CCIE R&S ATC: MPLS (Layer 3 VPN PE-CE Routing with BGP)
 # INE CCIE R&S ATC: MPLS (Multipath for MPLS L3VPN)
 ```
-##### _NOTE: These are the core focus areas where I endeavour to hit one of the four sections each day.
-Other work will have been done if additional time becomes available, for example, while commuting or on lunch break at work.
-Different tasks include but are not limited to, flashcards, interleaving previous labs, reviewing notes, and researching available study materials for upcoming topics and weak areas._

 &nbsp;

 ## SUMMARY